Traveler's Playground: Changi Airport

 Kaya Toast

 Kaya toast is very thin, very toasted toast that's spread with coconut jam and a thick pat of butter and dipped into runny soft-boiled eggs.
-Samantha loved it, but the flavor combination was not to the liking of me or the girls.
+Samantha loved it, but the flavor combination was not to the liking of me or the kids.

 We also tried yuanyang, a drink that's part coffee and part milk tea, which I liked a little better.